leonardo-simeone/command-line-python-battleship-game/TESTING.md

 ## Responsiveness

 - I manually tested responsiveness with the help of devtools in Chrome, I checked multiple times that the program responds well regardless of the screen size of the device, I tested that no feauture is affected by screen size change.
-I tested respponsiveness starting at 320px wide to 1470px wide and beyond.
+I tested responsiveness starting at 320px wide to 1470px wide and beyond.

 ![Responsiveness Test](documentation/responsiveness-test.png)